Rififi: Plot

 Tony "le Stéphanois", a criminal who has served a five-year prison term for a jewel heist, is out on the street and down on his luck.
 His friend Jo approaches him about a smash-and-grab proposed by mutual friend Mario in which the trio would cut the glass on a Parisian jeweler's front window in broad daylight and snatch some gems.
 Tony declines.
 He then learns that his old girlfriend, Mado, took up in his absence with gangster Parisian nightclub owner Pierre Grutter.
 Finding Mado working at Grutter's, Tony invites her back to his rundown flat.
 She is obviously well-kept, and Tony savagely beats her for being so deeply involved with Grutter.
 Tony changes his mind about the heist; he now accepts on the condition that rather than merely robbing the window, they will take on the more difficult but more lucrative task of robbing the store's safe.
 Mario suggests they employ the services of Italian compatriot César, a safecracker.
 The four devise and rehearse an ingenious plan to break into the store and disable its sophisticated alarm system.

 The caper begins with the group chiseling through a cement ceiling from an upstairs flat on a Sunday night.
 The suspenseful break-in is completed, and the criminals appear to escape without leaving any trace of their identities.
 However, without the others' knowledge, César pocketed a diamond ring as a bauble for his lover Viviane, a chanteuse at Grutter's club.
-The heist makes headline news and the four men arrange to fence the loot with a London contact.
+The heist makes headline news, and the four men arrange to fence the loot with a London contact.
 Meanwhile, Grutter has seen Mado and her injuries, and she breaks off their relationship.
 Infuriated at Tony's interference in his life, Grutter gives heroin to his drug-addicted brother Rémy and tells him to murder Tony.
 But then, the other Grutter brother, Louis, shows them the diamond César gave to Viviane and they realize that César, Mario, and Tony were responsible for the jewel theft.
 Grutter forces César to confess.
 Forsaking a FF10 million police reward, Grutter decides to steal the jewels from Tony's gang, with Rémy brutally murdering Mario and his wife Ida when they refuse to reveal where the loot is hidden.
 Tony retrieves it from the couple's apartment and anonymously pays for a splendid funeral for them.
-He then goes looking for Grutter and stumbles onto the captive César, who confesses having squealed.
-Citing "the rules," Tony ruefully kills him.
+He then goes looking for Grutter and stumbles onto the captive César, who confesses to having squealed.
+Citing "the rules", Tony ruefully kills him.